Slavery in Brazil: Indigenous enslavement after European arrival

 Beyond the capture of new slaves and recapture of runaways, bandeiras could also act as large quasi-military forces tasked with exterminating native populations who refused to be subjected to rule by the Portuguese.
 They also were always on the lookout for precious metals like gold and silver.
-As evident through an account of one of Inácio Correia Pamplona's expeditions, bandeirantes liked to think of themselves as brave civilizers who tamed the wildness of frontier by exterminating native populations and providing land for settlers.
+As evident through an account of one of Inácio Correia Pamplona's expeditions, bandeirantes liked to think of themselves as brave civilizers who tamed the wildness of the frontier by exterminating native populations and providing land for settlers.
 They could be compensated heavily by the crown for their efforts; Pamplona was, for example, rewarded with land grants.

 In 1629, Antônio Raposo Tavares led a bandeira, composed of 2,000 allied natives, 900 mamelucos, and 69 whites, to find precious metals and stones and to capture Indians for slavery.
 This expedition alone was responsible for the enslavement of over 60,000 indigenous people.

 As time went on though, it became increasingly clear that indigenous slavery alone would not meet the needs of sugar plantation labor demands.
 For one thing, life expectancy for Native American slaves was very low.
 Overwork and disease decimated native populations.
 Furthermore, Native Americans were familiar with the land, meaning they had the incentive and ability to escape from their slave owners.
 For these reasons, starting in the 1570s, African slaves became the labor force of choice on the sugar plantations.
 Indian slavery did continue in Brazil's frontiers until well into the 18th century, but on a smaller scale than African plantation slavery.

 Enslavement of Africans

 In the first 250 years after the colonization of the land, roughly 70% of all immigrants to the colony were enslaved people.
-Indigenous slaves remained much cheaper during this time than their African counterparts, though they did suffer high death rates from European diseases.
+Indigenous slaves remained much cheaper during this time than their African counterparts, though they did suffer high death rates from European and African diseases.
 Although the average African slave lived to only be twenty-three years old because of terrible work conditions, this was still about four years longer than Indigenous slaves, which contributed to the high price of African slaves.

 African slaves were also more desirable due to their experience working in sugar plantations.
 In a particular mill in São Vicente in the 1540s, for example, African slaves were said to have held all the most skilled positions including the crucial role of sugar master, even though they were vastly outnumbered by native slaves at the time.
 It is impossible to pinpoint when the first African slaves arrived in Brazil but estimates range anywhere in the 1530s.
 Regardless, African slavery was established at least by 1549, when the first governor of Brazil, Tome de Sousa, arrived with slaves sent from the king himself.